Ahendall/School-robotics-and-coding/Unit 2 - Python/[IMPORTANT] Summative Assignment/README.md

 - This requires [Python 3.9.4+](https://www.python.org/downloads/) to run properly.
 Please download it.
 - This requires the *simpleaudio API* to run properly.
 To download it:
 	1. Make sure you added Python 3.9.4 to PATH when installing.
-	2. Run this command in your Command Prompt (Terminal or Command line if you are on a Unix System)
+	2. Run this command in your Command Prompt (Make sure *pip* is the correct command for your OS)
 	![make sure pip command is the correct one for your platform](https://i.imgur.com/Yxpv6W3.png)